alapisco/GoRest-api-testing-framework/README.md

 - The queryParams parameter is a map of query parameters to be included in the request.
 If no query parameters are needed, pass null.
 - The body parameter is used for POST, PUT, and PATCH requests and should contain the request payload (e.g., a JSON object).
 The payload can be a Java object, Map, or String.
 - The token parameter is optional and should be used when authentication is required.
 If a token is provided, it will be included in the Authorization header as Bearer <token>.
 If no token is required, pass null.

+## Utilities

+### JsonDataReader

+This utility class helps read test data from a JSON file.
+This utility uses the Jackson library to map JSON data to Java objects.

+- Read JSON data from a file.
+- Deserialize JSON data into Java objects.

+### UniqueEmailGenerator

+The UniqueEmailGenerator utility class generates unique email addresses for use in tests.
+This utility ensures that each email address created during test execution is unique to prevent conflicts when testing API endpoints that require unique email addresses.